 It is still Halloween, right?!

-Costume wear is now a year-round thing, apparently.
-This has gotten a few laughs and a few eyerolls too for good measure.
+Costume wear is now a year-round thing.
+This has gotten a few laughs and a few eye rolls, too, for good measure.
 Any form of icebreaker that works is a good one!

 Cartoon Visors

 Creating memories while providing care.
 Some paediatric departments have sourced visors with cartoon characters and animals on them.
 Others have taken to showing off their creative side!
-It has shown to comfort the children and promoted good interactions whilst the healthcare workers go about their job assessing and treating their patient.
+This has shown to comfort the children and promote good interactions while the healthcare workers go about their job assessing and treating their patients.
 Prizes should be encouraged for champion efforts!

 Creating magical memories while providing excellent prehospital care is achievable with good preparation and acknowledgement of the unique elements involved in transporting the distressed, sick, or injured child.